erochest/tardi/cline_docs/active_context.md

 - Using iterator pattern for scanner output
 - Program structure contains constants, instructions, and op_table
 - Separate error types for scanner, compiler, and VM phases
+- Return stack implemented with a maximum capacity of 1024 items
+- Return stack operations preserve the shared value system using Rc<RefCell<Value>>
 - Indirect Threading (ITC) for VM implementation to balance performance and safety
 - May revisit Direct Threading in the future if performance becomes a critical concern
 - Using scheme-style #t and #f for boolean literals